dirtprotocol/dirtoracle/README.md

 * How is this different from Augur?

   This is not a prediction market.
 The DIRT oracle is focused on data that's regularly updating like price feeds.

+* Why is this better than forking the code and building my own oracle?

+  DIRT maintains the insfrastucture to keep the oracle running by keeping the reporters running.
+We are also partnering with exchanges to sign messages so the data is trusted.

+* How can I see the latest prices reported onchain?

+  We are launching a dashboard that gives users a historical view of marketfeeds shortly.

+* How can I reach you?

+  If you have a feature request, please submit an issue.
+We welcome PR contributions!
+For all other inquires, send an email to yin [at] dirtprotocol.com